anjali-patelnz/anjali-patelnz/README.md

 - 👋 Hi, I’m Anjali
 - 👀 Take a look at my portfolio: https://bit.ly/2Wk4OqK
-- 🌱 I’m currently learning C#, SQL, JavaScript, Angular and React
+- 🌱 I’m currently learning C#, SQL, JavaScript, TypeScript, Angular and React
 - 💞️ I’m looking for a role where I'll learn heaps and be well supported in furthering my skills and education
 - 📫 How to reach me: Send me a message on LinkedIn or email me
 - 🔗 LinkedIn: https://www.linkedin.com/in/anjalipatelnz/